Drone Laws in Oregon

 A person commits a Class A violation if the person intentionally or knowingly:

-2. Allows an unmanned aircraft system to make contact with a critical infrastructure facility,including any person or object on the premises of or within the facility.
+2. Allows an unmanned aircraft system to contact a critical infrastructure facility, including any person or object on the premises of or within the facility.

 Violations do not apply to: